KriVaTri/ESPHome-Update-Manager/README.md

 ## Recommendations

-- Add the following binary_sensor to your device yaml file for improved integration performance and functionality:
+- Add the following binary_sensor to your device yaml file for improved integration performance and functionality (online status):

   ```yaml
   binary_sensor: